-When a distributed mean is used alongside with the assumed short correlation lengths as prior, the K estimates from head inversion improve greatly (Figure 4f), while the bias and error of the estimates reduce remarkably.
+remarkably.
 The layering, as expected, is better recovered given the correct distributed prior (Figure 4e).
 That in turn has helped local features within the well field to be better reproduced.
-Head inversion results from using noisy distributed mean prior models (Case 2b-d) with short horizontal correlation scales are illustrated in Figure S2 of the supporting information section.
+Head inversion results from using noisy distributed mean prior models (Cases 2b-2d) with short horizontal correlation scales are illustrated in supporting information Figure S2.